 - Assistance measure

-The legal procedure for instituting tutorship will remain the same, but the medical and psychosocial assessments will be adapted so that the court can determine whether the tutorship should be adapted to preserve the autonomy of the person concerned and allow them to perform certain acts on their own.
+The legal procedure for instituting tutorship has remain the same, but the medical and psychosocial assessments will be adapted so that the court can determine whether the tutorship should be adapted to preserve the autonomy of the person concerned and allow them to perform certain acts on their own.
 For example, the person could continue to do banking transactions or sign a lease.

 Persons under tutorship can marry and vote in provincial and municipal elections.
 They can also participate in decisions affecting them, and their legal representative, the tutor, has the obligation to abide by their wishes.